miguelpduarte/personal-website/src/data/cv_info/projects/get_ltw.md

 order_index: 4
 ---

-Social network for sharing stories.
+Social network for sharing user-submitted stories.
+Technical restriction of not using frameworks or libraries of any kind as a way to be introduced to the basics of web development without abstractions that might hide concepts.
+Developed in a team of 3 people.

 **Technologies:**